Smith Maneuver Blueprint for Success in 2025

-Because the Smith Maneuver involves borrowing from a HELOC to invest, the first thing to understand is your tolerance for risk.
+Because the Smith Maneuver involves borrowing from a HELOC to invest, the first thing to understand is your risk tolerance.

-Risk tolerance boils down to your ability to hold on to your investment/ not sell your investment, when the market drops.
+Risk tolerance can be defined as your ability to hold on to your investment/ not sell your investment when the market drops.

 When the market drops, will it come back up?
-At every point in the history of the modern financial markets/stock markets, going back over 150 years, markets have always gone on to increase after a drop.
+At every point in the history of the modern financial markets/stock markets, going back over 150 years, markets have always rebounded after a drop.
 But the key has been holding during the dips.
-Those who try to avoid the dips or time the dips by selling, usually get caught holding losses and missing out on market rebounds.
+Those who try to avoid or time the dips by selling, usually get caught holding losses and missing out on market rebounds.

-There will continue to be market dips and corrections in the future, but markets will continue to rebound and increase as well.
+There will continue to be market dips and corrections in the future, but markets will also continue to rebound and increase.

-Tolerating risk is a high level understanding that there will be fluctuations, and with this understanding, building confidence in your ability to withstand acting on emotion during these fluctuations.
+Tolerating risk is a high level of understanding that these fluctuations exist, and with this understanding, building confidence in your ability to withstand selling on emotions during these fluctuations.

-Holding the course even when things look terrible is the single biggest key to success.
+Trusting yourself to hold the course even when things look terrible is the single biggest key to success with the Smith Maneuver.

 Given this, it’s a best practice to think of the Smith Maneuver as a tool to help you reach your longer term goals, such as paying down the mortgage faster or retiring sooner, with more.
 The strategy should not be aligned with shorter term goals that require funds within the next 5 years.

-Picking the right mortgage is essential for a well operating Smith Maneuver.
-At Altrua Financial, we go through a vetting process to select the right mortgage.
 Typically the mortgage is sourced through a Big Bank, and we ensure the lowest most competitive interest rate with that lender.
-In addition we ensure these features:
+In addition, we ensure these features:

-- Flexible pre payment/ extra payment privilege: Extra allowable mortgage payments that do not trigger penalty and are not limited to ‘annually’ or ‘semi-anually’.
+• Flexible pre payment/ extra payment privilege: Extra allowable mortgage payments that do not trigger penalties and are not limited to ‘annually’ or ‘semi-anually’.

-- Multiple mortgage components: Allows the mortgage to be separated into several distinct parts, with each part serving a specific purpose and organized for clean record keeping.
+• Multiple mortgage ‘components’: Allows the mortgage to be separated into several distinct parts, each serving a specific purpose and organized for clean record keeping.
 For example, there could be a HELOC component for personal use, and a HELOC component for the Smith Maneuver, in addition to the main mortgage component.

-- Deduct HELOC interest payments from the HELOC itself: As the borrowings from the credit line charge interest, we seek the option to charge this interest back onto the HELOC itself.
+• Deducting HELOC interest payments from the HELOC itself (‘capitalizing’ the interest): As the borrowings from the credit line charge interest, we seek the option to charge this interest back onto the HELOC itself.
 This option means no additional out of pocket payments for you and higher income tax deductions.

-- Automatic investment: The HELOC can contribute directly to your investment without account transfers or additional work.
+• Automatic investment: The HELOC can contribute directly to your investment without manual account transfers or additional work.

-The right mortgage will make all the difference with efficient, time saving operation and income tax accuracy.
-But not all mortgages are created equal and the big differences are in the details.
+The right mortgage will make all the difference.
 Connect with Altrua to get our recommendation for today’s best Smith Maneuver mortgages and how they meet these criteria.

 Other Mortgage Resources: